 The LTIS rate of YA may be paid to YA customers aged 22 years or over who:

-• full-time study after turning 22 years of age in an approved course, that has a duration of at least 12 months, or
+- full-time or approved concessional study after turning 22 years of age in an approved course, or

-• has, when starting their course of study, been getting 1 or more of the following for at least 26 out of the preceding 39 weeks:
+- have, when starting their qualifying study or apprenticeship, been receiving one or more of the following for at least 26 out of the preceding 39 weeks:

 The LTIS rate may also be paid to YA customers aged 22 years or over who: